A beginners guide to Core Web Vitals

 Search Engines

-Tools to measure Core Web Vitals
+Tools to Measure Core Web Vitals

-1. Google Search Console
+Google Search Console:

-Core Web Vitals can be measured in the field using Google Search Console, which is probably the most accessible and most straightforward tool.
+Core Web Vitals can be measured in the field using Google Search Console, which is probably the most accessible and straightforward tool.
 However, to use the field data provided by GSC, you need to have a verified property in your Google Search Console account.

 Google Search Console now offers a new Core Web Vitals report that allows owners to evaluate pages across their sites.
 When running this report, be aware that URLs without sufficient reporting data will be omitted from the report.

-2. Page Speed Insights
+Page Speed Insights:

 Several significant improvements have been made to PageSpeed Insights, making it capable of measuring Core Web Vitals in both the lab and field sections of the report: